mwfj/CMU_15213_CSAPP3E_Lab/IO_And_FileSystem/README.md

 <p align="center">File creation of <strong>/foo/bar</strong> timeline from <a href = "https://pages.cs.wisc.edu/~remzi/OSTEP/">
 Operating Systems: Three Easy Pieces</a>  chapter 40</p>

+### The Fast File System(FFS)

+The idea was to design the file system strucutres and allocation policies to be "disk aware" and thus improv performance.

+The first step was to change the on-disk structure.
+FFS divides the disk into a number of ***cylinder groups***.

 ## 5. Nonblocking I/O (NIO)